DanielQiu2014/GettingAndCleaningDataProject/README.md

 First, the column names (features) are read into R. The actual strings of those features that contain either "mean" or "std" are identified by grep() (79) and put into a name vectors.
 The columns names in the name vector are then modified to more human-readable forms by gsub().
 Specifically, the following changes are made one by one:

-change dash ("-") to underscore (_)
+Change dash ("-") to underscore (_)
-remove ()
+Remove ()
-change starting "t" to "Average_Time" change starting "f" to "Average_Frequency_" change ""BodyAcc" or "BodyBodyAcc" to "Body_Acceleration" change "GravityAcc" to "Gravity_Acceleration" change "BodyGyro" or BodyBodyGyro to "Body_Gyroscopic" change "Jerk" to "_Jerk" change "std" to "StdDev" change "Mag" to "_Magnitude" change "meanFreq" to "meanFrequency" change ending "X" to "X_axis" change ending "Y" to "Y_axis" change ending "Z" to "Z_axis"
+Change starting "t" to "Average_Time"
+Change starting "f" to "Average_Frequency_"
+Change ""BodyAcc" or "BodyBodyAcc" to "Body_Acceleration" Change "GravityAcc" to "Gravity_Acceleration"
+Change "BodyGyro" or BodyBodyGyro to "Body_Gyroscopic" Change "Jerk" to "_Jerk"
+Change "std" to "StdDev"
+Change "Mag" to "_Magnitude"
+Change "meanFreq" to "meanFrequency"
+Change ending "X" to "X_axis"
+Change ending "Y" to "Y_axis"
+Change ending "Z" to "Z_axis"

 The resulting column names are described in the CodeBook.md file.
 These names are long, and might not be very efficient for storage and processing, but more human readable as requested by the project specification.